hulvdan/cookier/TASKS_HULVDAN.md

-  (rusher should store here it's rushing bonus as well as lightning) x projectile: lightning works (slows down) x can set weapon lifesteal in gamelib

-* show life steal chance in weapon card
+  (rusher should store here it's rushing bonus as well as lightning) x projectile: lightning works (slows down) x can set weapon lifesteal in gamelib x show life steal chance in weapon card

 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * stats: Burning Spread: Increases the amount of times Burn spreads.
 * is brotato arena squared?